quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint detects a potential stateless reset when an incoming packet with a short header either cannot be associated with a connection, cannot be decrypted, or is marked as a duplicate packet.
-The endpoint MUST then compare the last 16 bytes of the packet with all Stateless Reset Tokens provided by its peer, either in a NEW_CONNECTION_ID frame or the server's transport parameters.
-An endpoint MUST NOT check for any Stateless Reset Tokens associated with connection IDs it has not used.
+The endpoint MUST then compare the last 16 bytes of the packet with all Stateless Reset Tokens that are associated with connection IDs that are currently in use.
+This includes Stateless Reset Tokens from NEW_CONNECTION_ID frames and the server's transport parameters.
+An endpoint MUST NOT check for any Stateless Reset Tokens associated with connection IDs it has not used or for connection IDs that have been retired.

 If the last 16 bytes of the packet values are identical to a Stateless Reset Token, the endpoint MUST enter the draining period and not send any further